 Scroll down for a special message from Chairman and Founder Lowell Milken, and enjoy "A Roadmap to Education Excellence: 20 Years of Results," a special celebration of NIET's two decades serving educators and students.

 NIET is committed to raising achievement levels for all students by focusing on the most powerful lever for change—teachers and the leadership that supports them.
 For two decades, NIET has partnered with schools, districts, states and universities to build educator excellence and give all students the opportunity for success.
-Collectively, NIET's work—spanning school improvement, teacher and leader development, the TAP System for Teacher and Student Advancement, rubric and observation systems, principal support and educator preparation partnerships—has positively impacted more than 275,000 educators and 2.75 million students.
+Collectively, NIET's work—spanning school improvement, teacher and leader development, the TAP System for Teacher and Student Advancement, rubric and observation systems, principal support and educator preparation partnerships—has positively impacted nearly 300,000 educators and 3 million students.

 Excellent Teachers.
 Effective Leaders.
 Every Day.